JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/crud/index.md

 Hello everyone, today I will be working on APIs basically focusing in CRUD operations.

-Source Code is available on [Github](https://github.com/mukulmantosh/ServerlessDemo).
+Source code is available on [Github](https://github.com/mukulmantosh/ServerlessDemo).

 # Create (C)